-When you create your DLP policies, you should consider rolling them out gradually to assess their impact and test their effectiveness before fully enforcing them.
+When you create your DLP policies, you should consider rolling them out gradually, so you can assess their impact and test their effectiveness before fully enforcing them.
 For example, you don't want a new DLP policy to unintentionally block access to thousands of documents or to break an existing business process.

 If you're creating DLP policies with a large potential impact, we recommend following this sequence:

-Start in test mode without Policy Tips and then use the DLP reports and any incident reports to assess the impact.
+Start in test mode, without Policy Tips and then use the DLP reports, and any incident reports, to assess the impact of the policies.
 You can use DLP reports to view the number, location, type, and severity of policy matches.
-Based on the results, you can fine-tune the policies as needed.
-In test mode, DLP policies will not impact the productivity of people working in your organization.
-Also, use this stage to test out your workflow for DLP event review and issue remediation.
+Based on the results, you can fine-tune your policies as needed.
+In test mode, DLP policies won't impact the productivity of people working in your organization.
+It's also good to use this stage for testing out your workflow for DLP event review and issue remediation.

 Move to Test mode with notifications and Policy Tips so that you can begin to teach users about your compliance policies and prepare them for when the policies are applied.
-It's useful to have a link to an organization policy page that provides more details about the policy in the policy tip.
-At this stage, you can also ask users to report false positives so that you can further refine the conditions and reduce the number of false positives.
-Move to this stage once you have confidence that the results of policy application match what they stakeholders had in mind.
+It's useful to have a link to an organization policy page that provides more details about the policy in the Policy Tip.
+At this stage, you can also ask users to report false positives, so that you can further refine the conditions and reduce the number of false positives.
+Move to this stage once you have confidence that the results of applying the policies match what they stakeholders had in mind.

-Start full enforcement on the policies so that the actions in the rules are applied and the content's protected.
+Start full policy enforcement so that the actions in the rules are applied and the content is protected.
 Continue to monitor the DLP reports and any incident reports or notifications to make sure that the results are what you intend.

 You can turn off a DLP policy at any time, which affects all rules in the policy.
 However, each rule can also be turned off individually by toggling its status in the rule editor.

 You can also change the priority of multiple rules in a policy.
 To do that, open a policy for editing.
-In a row for a rule, choose the ellipses (...), and then choose an option, such as Move down or Bring to last.
+In the row for a rule, choose the ellipses (...), and then move an item down in the list to the desired position.

-When a DLP policy is triggered, you can configure your policies to send email notifications and show policy tips for DLP policies to admins and end users.
-While your policies are still in test mode and before they are set to enforce a blocking action, policy tips are useful ways to raise awareness of risky behaviors on sensitive items and train users to avoid those behaviors in the future.
+You can configure your policies so that, when a DLP policy is triggered, email notifications are sent automatically, and policy tips are shown to admins and end users.
+Policy tips are useful ways to raise awareness of risky behaviors on sensitive items and train users to avoid those behaviors in the future.

 Review DLP requirements and update strategy

-The regulations, laws, and industry standards that your organization is subject to will change over time and your business goals for DLP will too.
-Be sure to include regular reviews of all these areas so that your organization stays in compliance and your DLP implementation continues to meet your business needs.
+The regulations, laws, and industry standards that your organization is subject to will change over time, as will your business goals for DLP.
+Be sure to include regular reviews of all these areas so that your organization stays in compliance and so your DLP implementation continues to meet your business needs.